Marker Logo

 Erected by Indian Mills Historical Society.

 Location.
 39° 44.484′ N, 74° 43.434′ W. Marker is in Shamong, New Jersey, in Burlington County.
-Marker is on Washington Quaker Bridge Road.
+It is on Washington Quaker Bridge Road.
 Touch for map.
 Marker is in this post office area: Vincentown NJ 08088, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Atsion Mansion (about 500 feet away, measured in a direct line); The Story Of Atsion (about 700 feet away); Pic-A-Lilli Inn (approx. 1.4 miles away); Sawmill (approx. 3.8 miles away); Meeting House (approx. 3.8 miles away); Country Store (approx. 3.8 miles away); Brainerd (approx. 3.8 miles away); First Fire Station (approx. 3.8 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies: Atsion Mansion (about 500 feet away, measured in a direct line); The Story Of Atsion (about 700 feet away); Pic-A-Lilli Inn (approx. 1.4 miles away); Sawmill (approx. 3.8 miles away); Meeting House (approx. 3.8 miles away); Country Store (approx. 3.8 miles away); Brainerd (approx. 3.8 miles away); First Fire Station (approx. 3.8 miles away).
 Touch for a list and map of all markers in Shamong.

 Paid Advertisement